Skip to main content

 Biography

-Dr Sam Norton is a Reader with a joint appointment across the Department of Psychology and the Department of Inflammation Biology.
+Sam Norton is a Professor with a joint appointment across the Department of Psychology and the Department of Inflammation Biology.
 He has expertise in research methods and statistics, particularly psychometrics and longitudinal data analysis.
 Sam works with several large prospective cohort studies, mainly of people with inflammatory arthritis, and trials of complex interventions for people with a range of chronic physical health conditions.

 • Mental health and quality of life in chronic physical health conditions